soylent/offstream/README.md

 You can deploy the app to Heroku by clicking the button below and following the instructions.
-IMPORTANT: When the app is deployed, click on the "View" button at the bottom to get your credentials.
+IMPORTANT: When the app is deployed, click on the "View" button at the bottom to complete the setup.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)